 An organic compound containing carbon and hydrogen in entirely in the molecule is known as a hydrocarbon.
-The main sources of hydrocarbons are crude oil, natural gas, coal, and other natural resources.
+Therefore the main sources of liquid hydrocarbons are crude oil, natural gas, coal, and other natural resources.

-But in addition to hydrocarbon, there are also present compounds containing oxygen, nitrogen, sulfur, and metallic constituents.
+But in addition to hydrocarbon, there are also present compounds containing O2, N2, S, and metallic compounds.

 Hydrocarbon in natural gas

-The other gases such as water vapor, hydrogen, nitrogen, CO2, H2S also present in natural gases and varies with the locality of occurrence.
+Therefore the percentage of alkanes decreases with increasing molecular weight.
+But the other gases such as water vapor, H2, N2, CO2, H2S also present in natural gases and vary with the locality of occurrence.